nicksawhney/bernie-sits/README.md

 `Procfile` and `Aptfile` are required to deploy with [Heroku](https://heroku.com/)

 ## Contribute!
+I'd like to make a self-sustaining version of this site that automatically tracks crowdfunding vs api/other site costs and pulls core functionality when funding dips, bringing it back when funding returns.
+Check out the idea and contribute to the discussion!

-Join me in [Discussions](https://github.com/nicksawhney/bernie-sits/discussions) to discuss the future of the site.
+Also join me in [Discussions](https://github.com/nicksawhney/bernie-sits/discussions) to discuss the future of the site.
 We'll be maintaining an aesthetically and functionally identical version of the original viral site, and another souped-up version with all the features requested.
 Backend optimizations like caching can go in the original version.
 Still trying to decide which version should be `main`

 PRs and issues welcome!